rubenruckman/rad/README.md

 Upload to github:
 git push

-To start ShellyCloud
-git push shelly master
+Push to Shellycloud - this deploys as well. git push shelly master
-shelly start --cloud rad

-to stop ShellyCloud
+Starting and Stopping ShellyCloud shelly start --cloud rad to stop ShellyCloud